 3.1 We use different methods to collect personal information from and about you through:

 - Direct Interactions such as corresponding with us by post, phone, emails or otherwise.
-Providing identity and contact details by creating an account in the Energy Portal, subscribing to receiving information from us, responding to consultations.
+Providing identity and contact details by creating an account in the Energy Portal or the NDR, subscribing to receiving information from us, responding to consultations.

 - Technical data from Google Analytics.